 Lead by telling them how many years of experience you have.

-- Twenty-two years of experience in…
+- Over 20 years of experience in…

-- Over twenty years of experience in…
+- 22 years of experience in…

 - More than 17 years of experience in…